myersm0/montre/README.md

 * No global registry
 * No service dependencies

 A Montre corpus is a **portable artifact**: a single directory containing indexed text, annotations, and (optionally) alignments.
-You can open it from:

-* the CLI
-* Python
-* Julia
-* R

-as a library, not as a service.
+You can open it from the CLI, Python, Julia, or R -- as a library, not as a service.

 ## Goals